Not So Fast: Joe Bradley Will Remain With Canada Gallery

 Tres Hombres, 2011, by Joe Bradley.

-Artist Joe Bradley might be joining Gagosian Gallery, but he’s not leaving Canada gallery, the artist told the Observer.
+Artist Joe Bradley might be joining Gagosian Gallery, but he’s not leaving Canada Gallery, the artist told the Observer.

 Moving forward, Mr. Bradley will be co-represented by Canada gallery and Gagosian Gallery, but will no longer work with Gavin Brown’s Enterprise.
 It’s a set-up similar to that of fellow Canada artist Michael Williams, who will be co-represented by Canada gallery and Gladstone Gallery.